 Note: The endpoint will return several thousands of distinct data–more than the limit Google Sheets can handle.
 So, it is recommended that some datasets are deleted and imported separately.

 The data will be imported into Google Sheets in a moment.
-Below is a snippet of the imported data.
+Below is a snippet of the data imported into Google Sheets from Wayfair.

 We can likewise scrape data for a specific product, retrieve reviews, and a bunch of other information.

-If you want to constantly keep watch of the products and the prices but have no time or eyes to do it, you can simply set an automatic refresh schedule and Amigo Data will retrieve the latest data and alert it to you via email.
-Click here to learn how to set a refresh schedule.
+If you want to constantly watch the products and prices but have no time or eyes to do it, you can simply set an automatic refresh schedule and Amigo Data will retrieve the latest data and alert you via email.
+Learn how to set a refresh schedule.

 Some recommended articles: